Kubernetes Removals and Deprecations In 1.24

 What to do

 As stated earlier, there are several guides about Migrating from dockershim.
 You can start with Finding what container runtime are on your nodes.
 If your nodes are using dockershim, there are other possible Docker Engine dependencies such as Pods or third-party tools executing Docker commands or private registries in the Docker configuration file.
-You can follow the Check whether Dockershim deprecation affects you guide to review possible Docker Engine dependencies.
+You can follow the Check whether Dockershim removal affects you guide to review possible Docker Engine dependencies.
 Before upgrading to v1.24, you decide to either remain using Docker Engine and Migrate Docker Engine nodes from dockershim to cri-dockerd or migrate to a CRI-compatible runtime.
 Here's a guide to change the container runtime on a node from Docker Engine to containerd.

 kubectl convert plugin for